Divisions

 India and Southern African Customs Union (SACU) Preferential Trade Agreement (PTA)

-The Southern African Custom Union (SACU) is the oldest Customs Union in the world established in 1910 consisting of a group 5 countries namely Botswana, Lesotho, Namibia, Eswatini (Swaziland) and South Africa.
-Five rounds of negotiations have been held so far between 2007 – 2010.
-A virtual Senior Official Meeting was held on 15th July 2020.
-Both sides agreed for early resumption of the negotiations on PTA between India and SACU.
+The South African Customs Union (SACU) comprises of 5 countries (South Africa, Botswana, Lesotho, Namibia, Swaziland).
+India-SACU Preferential Trade Agreement (PTA) Negotiations started in 2002.
+Five rounds of negotiations were held till 2010; thereafter, negotiations were stalled with SACU side.
+A virtual Senior Official Meeting was held on 15th July 2020, wherein both sides agreed for early resumption of the negotiations on PTA between India and SACU.
 Both sides also agreed on the time lines for exchange of trade and tariff data, and submission of revised modalities for PTA negotiations.
-Discussions are ongoing between the two sides for re-launch of the PTA negotiations.
+However, thereafter, no meetings were held.
+In 2025, discussions were resumed with the officials of SACU Secretariat and Namibian side (coordinator of SACU) on Terms of Reference and modalities of the India-SACU PTA.

 India and Mauritius signed the Comprehensive Economic Cooperation and Partnership Agreement (CECPA)